spice2x/spice2x.github.io/src/spice2x/README.md

   and is mapped onto the H.264 rate factor for the other two, so the same number does not mean the same thing across formats.

-They are all fixed for the life of a connection; changing them means reconnecting.

 For example:

     http://host:1339/stream.mp4?screen=1&fps=30&q=70

-Use `stream.mp4` for players and browsers, `stream.mjpg` where nothing can handle a container, and `stream.h264` for an app that drives a hardware decoder itself.
-H.264 costs roughly twenty times less bandwidth than MJPEG and phones decode it in hardware, which matters for battery life.

 See the wiki for format tradeoffs, latency tuning, testing commands and client notes.